selected exhibitions

 2001

 City of Shadows, Apex Fine Art Gallery, Absolut L.A.
-International Biennal, Los Angeles, CA USA
+International Biennial, Los Angeles, CA USA

 2000